Bill McKenzie (ice hockey)

 William Ian McKenzie (born March 12, 1949) is a Canadian former professional ice hockey goaltender who played for the Detroit Red Wings, Kansas City Scouts, and Colorado Rockies in the National Hockey League (NHL) between 1973 and 1980.
 He also played in various minor leagues, primarily the American Hockey League and Central Hockey League.

 Early life

 McKenzie was born in St. Thomas, Ontario, but his family later moved to Riverside, Ontario.
 He attended Riverside Secondary School from 1964 to 1968, where he competed in football, track, and hockey.

 Career

-Prior to turning professional, McKenzie played for Ohio State University (1968–72), where he helped the team win the inaugural CCHA Tournament Championship in 1972.
+Before turning professional, McKenzie played for Ohio State University (1968–72), where he helped the team win the inaugural CCHA Tournament Championship in 1972.
 He was later inducted into the Ohio State University Sports Hall of Fame.
 Upon retirement from professional hockey, he worked in sales, but continued his involvement with the sport as a volunteer assistant coach for the Ohio State Buckeyes men's ice hockey from 1980 through their first appearance in the NCAA Frozen Four in 1998.
 He then became a volunteer assistant for the Ohio State Women's hockey team from 2004 to 2010.